FredericRP/Standard-Assets/ObjectPool/README.md

 ObjectPool.GetObjectPool("mypool").Pool(usedObject)
 ```

-> Attach DontDestroyOnLoad script on the same Game Object
+> *To get it persistent between scenes attach a DontDestroyOnLoad script on the same Game Object.*